Wrongful Death Your Experienced, Understanding And Responsive New Mexico Legal Advocates

 4. Damages: The plaintiff must prove that there are quantifiable damages resulting from the death.
 These damages may include medical expenses, funeral costs, loss of income, and the emotional suffering of the surviving family members.

 In some cases, a wrongful death may result from intentional actions.
 This involves a deliberate and purposeful act by the defendant that leads to the death of another person.
 Examples may include assault, homicide, or other intentional acts causing harm.
-In these cases, the intent to cause harm may be a key factor in establishing liability.
+In these cases, the intent to cause harm may be a critical factor in establishing liability.

 To establish wrongful actions in a wrongful death lawsuit, the plaintiff typically needs to present evidence that proves the defendant's responsibility for the death.
 This may involve witness testimonies, expert opinions, medical records, accident reports, or other relevant documentation.